Gallery

 2x

-Twice as likely as men to work in jobs with high automation risk.
+Twice as likely as men to work in jobs with high automation risk — but the outcome depends sharply on which kind of role they hold.

 Entry-Level Tech Workers